 - Up to $100 Global Entry credit

 These benefits can add up, but only if you can use them.
 I live in a small town, so the Uber credits aren’t as enticing as they might be for someone living in a larger city without a car.
 I also already have Global Entry, so the credit doesn’t necessarily benefit me.
 But if you’re a regular Uber user and can make use of the other credits, you can nearly cover the entire annual fee with their value.
-Plus, there’s the outstanding 5x Membership Rewards points you’ll earn on airfare booked either directly with the airline or with American Express Travel (on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked on Amex Travel.
+Plus, there’s the outstanding 5x Membership Rewards points you’ll earn on airfare booked either directly with the airline or with American Express Travel (on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked with American Express Travel.

 For these reasons, the Amex Platinum is our top pick for those who spend a lot on airfare and who are looking for premium perks.
 You can read our full review of the Amex Platinum card here.